Preventing Inferences through Data Dependencies on Sensitive Data: Relaxing Security Assumptions

-We stated assumption in Section \ref{sect:assumptions} that the adversary cannot apriori determine a cell is sensitive or not.
+\reviseTKDE{ In this section, we explore relaxing an important assumption stated in Section~\ref{sect:assumptions} about the adversary, that the adversary cannot apriori determine whether a cell is sensitive or not.
 There may be scenarios where the adversary can accurately guess the relative sensitivity of the attributes in a database schema.
-For example, in an employee table \textit{Salary} is more likely to be sensitive than \textit{Zip Code} and if both are hidden in a tuple the adversary can guess that one was due to policy and the other due to the algorithm. }

-\extend{ \reviseA{ This situation can be handled by our algorithm with a slight modification under the assumption that any tuple in the database instance could contain a sensitive cell.
-This means that while the adversary knows that salary is more likely to be sensitive, they do not know salaries of exactly which employees are sensitive.
+For example, in an employee table \textit{Salary} is more likely to be sensitive than \textit{Zip Code} and if both are hidden in a tuple the adversary can guess that one was due to policy and the other due to the algorithm.
+This situation can be handled by our algorithm with a slight modification under the assumption that any tuple in the database instance could contain a sensitive cell.
+This means that while the adversary knows that salary is more likely to be sensitive, they do not know salaries of exactly which employees are sensitive. }